 Changes in capital are due to the growth in assets as well as the increase in our loan portfolio.
 Radius Credit Union has historically focused on traditional financial services and managed a moderate level of risk in its loan and investment portfolio.
-The dollars in retained earnings have increased by just under \$2.0 Million; however, considering the 14.00% overall growth in assets combined with the 3.99% growth in loans the capital percentages have reduced slightly.
-The Common Tier 1 Equity at the end of the year was 12.05% compared to 12.17% in 2019.
-Risk Weighted Capital was 13.38% compared to 13.60% in the prior year; and the Capital Leverage Ratio has increased slightly from 7.01% to 7.44% at the end of 2020.
+The dollars in retained earnings have increased by just over \$2.4 million; however, considering the 11.61% overall growth in member deposits combined with the 11.15% growth in loans the capital percentages have reduced.
+The Common Tier 1 Equity at the end of the year was 10.58% compared to 12.05% in 2020.
+Risk Weighted Capital was 11.66% compared to 13.38% in the prior year; and the Capital Leverage Ratio has decreased slightly from 7.44% to 6.80% at the end of 2021.
+Over the course of 2022, we will be focusing time and efforts to work toward reversing this trend.

 The Capital Plan outlines strategies to ensure the minimum target levels are met.
 There are several key measures of capital which value both the amount and the quality of capital holdings.
-Radius Credit Union met all regulatory requirements in 2020.
+While we are below our capital targets, Radius Credit Union has met all regulatory requirements in 2021.